 How to Use THC Distillate

-THC distillate is not for the inexperienced user.
+THC distillate is not for the inexperienced cannabis user.
 The high potency of the product is unmatched by most other concentrates, which means you are going to experience a more intense high with much less product.
-While this does provoke a word of caution, this very attribute is one reason people prefer distillate over other cannabis concentrates.
-And, the oil can be used in a number of ways.
+While this does provoke a word of caution, this very attribute is one reason people prefer distillate to other cannabis concentrates.
+They can essentially get a much more intense level of effects without having to use a substantial amount of distillate THC.
+Further, the oil can be used in a number of ways.

 Can you smoke distillate THC?

 You can vaporize distillate THC and inhale the vapors.
 This actually happens to be one of the most preferred methods of consumption.
 However, in order to smoke distillate, you will need either an e-nail or a dab rig.
 Some vaporizers or vape pens can also be used to vape distillate as long as they reach the appropriate temperature to cause the thick concentrate to vaporize.
+In fact, a lot of prefilled cannabis carts are made with cannabis distillate or live resin.
 You can also add a drop of distillate to the cannabis flower to heighten the THC in your smoke when using a pipe or bong.

 Can you eat THC distillate?

-As a newcomer to the world of cannabis concentrates, there is no question distillate THC could pique your curiosity.
+As a newcomer to the world of cannabis concentrates, no question distillate THC could pique your curiosity.
 Just be sure you go for a high-quality product that has been properly produced and tested.
-Take a look at our collection of cannabis concentrates at Silver Therapeutics, including distillates, and let us know if you need a little advice about how to use it.
+Be sure to check out our collection of cannabis concentrates at Silver Therapeutics, including distillates, and let us know if you need a little advice about how to use them.